PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 }
 ```
 ### Behavior :
 - If authorized, returns an array of strings.
-The first item content is  `accounts` (equal to `Permission.Accounts` enum).
+The first item content is the string `accounts` (equal to `Permission.Accounts` enum).
 - If not authorized, the response is an empty array.
 - This command is silent on Wallet side.
 No display on UI.
 ### Example :